My Blueprint Juice Cleanse Review – Expectations And Results

 - Inspiration, classified as intense

 Basically, you choose the number of days based on how long you want to cleanse for.
-Choose your strength based on what type of
+Choose your strength based on what type of cleanse you are looking for, from introductory to intense.

 I decided to go with a 3 day Renovations cleanse option this time.
 Not too long, not too short.